wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-optimize-network-performance-for-teams-phone-system/includes/3-design-network-media-optimization.md

 - When access points of the same channel are too close together, they can cause signal overlap and unintentionally compete, resulting in a bad experience for the user.
 Ensure that access points that are next to each other are on channels that don't overlap.

-## Performance optimization for China users
+## Performance optimization for organizations in China

 Connectivity and performance for users in China can be complicated by factors unique to China Telco's Internet architecture.
 China ISPs have regulated offshore connections to the global public Internet that go through perimeter devices that are prone to high-levels of cross-border network congestion.
 This congestion creates packet loss and latency for all Internet traffic going into and out of China.